amenzhinsky/opal/README.md

 By default `opalctl` uses password hashing just like `sedutil` does.
 Instead of sending a raw password to a device it's PBKDF2'd first.

-Passwords are obtained from `-pwdfile=PATH` option, `OPAL_PASSWORD` environment variable, prompted from `TTY` or read from `STDIN` (in this very order) and not accepted as an argument due to security issues.

 If you use a `sedutil` fork ([1](https://github.com/ChubbyAnt/sedutil), [2](https://github.com/ladar/sedutil)) that switched to SHA512 password hashing algorithm use `-sha512` option.

 To use raw passwords pass `-raw` option with `-hex` if needed.